chasevedder/cse412-movies/README.md

 ## How to Run
 **Note: This was only tested with Ruby 2.5.1, any other versions may have issues**

+Ruby on Rails requires a javascript runtime (like [nodejs](https://nodejs.org/en/)) to be installed, so before running the following commands, you must have a javascript runtime installed.

 Install Bundler:
 ```